Aydın Menderes

 Aydın Menderes (5 May 1946 – 23 December 2011) was a Turkish politician.
 He was a deputy, who represented various parties from 1977 to 2002.
-He was the youngest son of former prime minister Adnan Menderes.
+He was the youngest son of former Prime Minister Adnan Menderes.

 Biography

-Menderes was born in 1946 as the third son of Adnan and Berrin Menders in Ankara.
-His father, who was prime minister since 1950 in office, was ousted by the 1960 military coup, tried and executed in 1961 along with two other government ministers.
+Menderes was born in 1946 as the third son of Adnan and Berrin Menderes in Ankara.
+His father, who was the prime minister since 1950 in office, was ousted by the 1960 military coup, tried and executed in 1961 along with Fatin Rüştü Zorlu and Hasan Polatkan.

 Following completion of his secondary education at the TED Ankara College in 1964, he attended Ankara Academy of Commerce and Economics, graduating in 1968.
 He entered trade business first, switched over to politics in 1970.
 In 1976, Aydın Menderes completed his military service at Iskenderun.

 His brother Yüksel committed suicide in 1972, and the other brother Mutlu died in a traffic accident in 1978.
 Aydın Menderes became disabled following a traffic accident in 1996, and was reliant on a wheelchair since then.

 He died on 23 December 2011 in a hospital in Ankara, where was treated for a long time.
 He was survived by his wife Ümran whom he married in 1991.